Richard A. Gillespie College of Veterinary Medicine

 The Office of Graduate Programs (OGP) is overseen by the Director of Graduate Programs (DGP) and collaborates with the CVM Office of Student Affairs and Admissions (OSAA) and the CVM Office of Academic Affairs (OAA).
 The OGP focuses on cultivating a supportive, respectful, and collaborative environment for all students.
 The DGP serves as a first point of contact for students and is responsible for supporting graduate student needs while enrolled in the LMU-CVM, supports the LMU-CVM Graduate Program Directors, serves as the general advisor for all graduate students, and has an open-door policy students are encouraged to make use of any time to ask questions, bring up concerns, or stop in and say hello.

-For a list of more departments, see the LMU and LMU-CVM Departments.
+For a list of more departments, see the LMU-CVM Departments.

 Student Support and Policies